-Belarusian doctors flee even to Africa
+Belarusian doctors flee even to Africa21

 The state with the centralised system of government cannot solve the problem of personnel deficit and low wages.

 Andrei Stryzhak, a coordinator of the youth network of the electronic industry trade union, spoke to charter97.org about staff shortage in Minsk.

 “In market economy conditions, to which we are moving in spite of constant talks about socialism with a human face, labour is a product that looks for a place to sell itself at a higher price.
 People go to the places where that earn more.
 So it occurs that we have staff shortage in such sectors as construction, healthcare and state administration bodies,” the trade union activist says.

 According to him, many doctors leave for western countries.